cheery/json-algorithm/README.md

 Everyone and their dog already has a json parsing and encoding library.
-So this module is more of a fun curiosity rather than an useful tool.
+So this module is more of a fun curiosity rather than a useful tool.

 Now even your pet rock is able to parse JSON.